redhat-openstack/octario/README.md

 with component.cfg you can specify what RPMs should be installed/removed, what pre commands should be executed and what is the tests invocation command.
 All this can be specified per tester (pep8, unittest, etc) or for all testers.

+For certain components, an component.cfg file is located in components_config/<rhos release> directory.
+If there is a component.cfg file there, octario will use it.
+If not, it will try to look for it in octario root directory, component's root directory and /etc.

 Detailed example for component.cfg can be found in samples directory.